-1. On the basis of mode of input
+1. On the basis of the mode of the input

-Input devices can be distinguished easily on the basis of mode of input.
+Input devices can be distinguished easily based on the mode of the input.
 The various modes can be audio, visual, textual, mechanical, etc. The examples include a camera (visual), microphone (audio), touchpad (mechanical), etc.

-2. On the basis of nature of the input
+2. On the basis of the nature of the input

-The input given to the computer can be either continuous or it can be discontinuous.
-For example, touchscreen possesses both continuous and discrete form of input, scrolling a touchscreen is continuous while typing on a touch screen is discontinuous.
+The input given to the computer can be either continuous or discontinuous.
+For example, a touchscreen possesses both continuous and discrete form of input, scrolling a touchscreen is continuous while typing on a touch screen is discontinuous.

 3. On the basis of the degree of freedom

 The number of degrees of freedom can be used to group the input devices.
 The input on this basis can be 2-dimensional or 3-dimensional.
-2D inputs include sound input to the mic, image input to the computer, etc. However, 3D input is usually used in virtual reality-based simulations.
+The two-dimensional or 2D input includes sound input to the mic, image input to the computer, etc. However, 3D input is usually used in virtual reality-based simulations.

 Examples of Input Devices

 The keyboard is a prominent example of input devices.
-When the user presses any key, the circuit present beneath the keypad gets connected, allowing a small fraction of current to flow through it.
-Therefore, the pressure is converted to an electrical signal which upon further processing fulfils the command given by the user.
+When the user presses any key, the circuit present beneath the keypad gets connected, allowing a small fraction of current to flow through it; generating an electrical signal that eventually fulfills the command given by the user.

-The mouse takes the guided motion by the user as an input.
+A mouse is primarily a pointing device that takes the guided motion by the user as an input.
 It then translates this mechanical movement to a form that is easily understandable to the computer.
-The shiny red or blue light present underneath a computer mouse is used to calculate its position and locate the coordinates, according to which the cursor moves.
+The shiny red or blue light present underneath a computer mouse is used to calculate its position and locate the coordinates according to which the cursor moves.

-Scanners are everywhere, from the fingerprint scanner on your phone, to the document scanner on your office desk, to the bar code scanner at the mall, and so on.
+Scanners are everywhere, from the fingerprint scanner on your phone to the document scanner on your office desk, and to the bar code scanner.
 Scanners make use of casting light on a particular pattern to develop a scanned image.
 Scanners are input devices that take real-life data, mostly pictures or documents, and convert them into much more complicated machine language.
 This complicated version is then used to make digital copies of the input data.

 There are various types of microphones available in the market.
 For example, condenser mic, carbon granule mic, ribbon mic, etc. All of them have their respective working principles.
 Typically, a microphone converts the vibrational energy to electrical energy.
 This electrical energy is fed to a computer which produces output through an output device after necessary processing.

-After capturing photos and videos on a digital camera, it can be connected to a computer and the data can be stored for years.
-When you look at this data in the camera, it is in a human-understandable format.
-But, when it is present on the computer hard disk, it gets converted to binary or machine language.
+After capturing photos and videos on a digital camera, it can be connected to a computer, and the data can be stored for years.
+A picture in real life is easy to interpret.
+When a picture is transferred to the computer hard disk, it gets converted to binary or machine language.
 Hence, a camera is an input device.

 6. Magnetic Ink Character Reader (MICR)

-Magnetic Ink Character Reader is the code that you generally see at the bottom of a cheque.
-It consists of the check number, account number and the bank routing code.
+Magnetic Ink Character Reader is the input device that is used to read the characters of MICR code that you generally see at the bottom of a cheque in which it consists of the check number, account number, and bank routing code.
 MICR code is printed with a special type of magnetic ink that is understandable to the reading device.
-The reading input device extracts the characters and transfers them to the computer which then does the necessary processing.
+The reading input device extracts the characters and transfers them to the computer, which then does the necessary processing.